seanbreckenridge/exobrain/README.md

-Exobrain, is something like public wiki where you keep your notes, ideas and thoughts.
+Exobrain is something like a public wiki where I keep notes, ideas and thoughts.

 I use mine to store notes from books, videos, list resources, along with anything else I don't want to forget.